ujjwalkumar2607/streamlit_text_predictor/README.md

 ```

 ## Additional
-For explanation and intuition behind the source code, refer to contributors article at: https://towardsdatascience.com/how-our-device-thinks-e1f5ab15071e
+For explanation and intuition behind the source code, refer to the contributors article at: https://towardsdatascience.com/how-our-device-thinks-e1f5ab15071e

 ## Contributors
 <table>